This post may contain affiliate links, you can catch our full disclaimer at the bottom of this post.

 Babywearing gives you the opportunity to make dinner, help older kids with projects or homework, do laundry, do your own hair and makeup, walk the dog, work on your computer, or surf blogs you love.

-If like me, you work from home (or want too!!) babywearing is your secret weapon for getting things done in your job or business.
+If you are like me, and you work from home (or want too!!) babywearing is your secret weapon for getting things done in your job or business.

 Babywearing became a savior for me with my son.
 He was born a few weeks early, was colicky and I had an emergency c-section with him.